Let the light work for you

 Silicon is probably the most important component of a wafer-based photovoltaic module.
 This is where the conversion of solar energy into electrical energy takes place.
 Utilizing our flashlight technology the surrounding polymer can be removed from the silicon wafer without leaving any residue.
 The recovery of a high purity wafer fraction is the centerpiece of our technology.
 It provides economical and ecological recycling for example the recovery of silver.

 At around 70%, glass accounts for the largest proportion of weight in a photovoltaic module.
 The production of the low-iron solar glass is an energy-intensive process.
-It is therefore important to recover the glass fraction of the highest quality and return it to the material cycle.
-If a module with a broken front glass pane is processed, even the smallest contamination could lead to rejects in glass manufacturing.
+It is, therefore, important to recover the glass fraction of the highest quality and return it to the material cycle.
+If a module with a broken front glass pane is processed, even the smallest contamination could lead to the discard in the glass manufacturing process.
 For this reason we pay particular attention to the process of glass recovery.

 Mobile and worldwide

 We stand for maximum efficiency and flexibility.
-Thanks to our mobile technology built into overseas containers, it is possible to deploy our equipment as required.
-This way, the huge solar fields installed in countries like China, USA or India, can be approached directly.
-The dismantling is carried out on site and each fraction, such as the heavy glass, can be transported to the raw material manufacturer without detour to a recycling facility.
+Thanks to our mobile technology, which is built into oversea containers, it is possible to deploy our equipment as required.
+This allows us to directly approach the huge solar fields installed in countries like China, USA or India.
+The dismantling is carried out on site and each fraction, such as the heavy glass, can be transported to the raw material manufacturer without a detour to a recycling facility.
 The FLAXRES technology provides significant cost and CO2 reductions by minimizing transportation.